j-mortara/Velib-Gateway-Web-Service/README.md

 - Run Visual Studio **in Administrator Mode**.
 Otherwise, you won't have access to the port where the service is hosted.
 - Open the `VelibGateway.sln` solution file contained in the `Client` directory.
 - Add the **Newtonsoft.Json** NuGet package to the `Server` project.
-- Set the `Client` project as StartUp project.
+- Set the `Client` project as StartUp project to launch the GUI client, `ConsoleClient` to launch the console client.
 - Run `ServerApp\bin\Debug\ServerApp.exe` **in Administrator Mode**.
 To exit the program, simply type `exit` and the server will close.
 - Run the solution.